Tips and Tricks for Taking Photos of Your Kids Even When There is Clutter

 The simplest way to block out clutter is to get in closer.
 Frame your shot in tightly to focus on their hands playing with their favorite toy or brushing their baby’s hair.
 By being closer, you naturally block out that clutter.

 I know.
+I promised simple indoor photography tips, then used the word “aperture.”
 Aperture is one of those big, scary, photography words.
 But don’t worry.
 Aperture is all about creating blur in your images.
 You don’t want that clutter in focus, so work with your aperture.

 Move around, take note of the frame and look to remove distractions.

-See, you can still capture your kids even when there is clutter.
+See, you can still photograph your kids indoors, even when there is clutter.
 You can breathe easier and stop feeling guilty about not picking up your house and pick up your camera instead.
-Because sometimes, keeping things clean with littles in the house is an uphill battle (or trying to brush your teeth and eat Oreos at the same time, pointless!).
+Because sometimes, keeping things clean with littles in the house is an uphill battle (or trying to brush your teeth and eat Oreos at the same time.
+It’s pointless!).

 Comments +